slightknack/dump/README.md

 Under the hood we use `ramhorns` for templating, and `rss` for, well, RSS.

 > Disclaimer: This project is not production quality, and I don't intend for it to ever be.
 I just wanted to blow some steam, and write a project without enforcing abstraction or error handling or correctness or whatever.
-Don't use this as a SSG unless you want to fiddle around with the code itself.
+Don't use this as a SSG unless you want to fiddle around with the code yourself.

 ## Usage
 After installing `dump` as a binary on your `$PATH`, To dump a `website`: